apandyud/steeringfeedback/README.md

 The process contained the following steps:

-Drive the car, and record the images of the rear-view camera, along with the emitted steering and speed PWM value.
+- Drive the car, and record the images of the rear-view camera, along with the emitted steering and speed PWM value.

-Annotate the images, marking the wheel edges as lines on the images
+- Annotate the images, marking the wheel edges as lines on the images

-Increase the variance of the gathered data using augmentation techniques, with a 1:10 ratio.
+- Increase the variance of the gathered data using augmentation techniques, with a 1:10 ratio.

-Used the dataset to train a segmentation model
+- Use the dataset to train a segmentation model

 ### Training details